First-time Homebuyer? Check Out These Expert Tips of Buying a Home

 Accept that there is never a ‘perfect’ time to buy or sell

-While there is plenty of foresight to be taken before you make the decision to buy or sell a home, it’s vital to accept this will only get you so far.
+While there is plenty of foresight to be taken before you decide to buy or sell a home, it’s vital to accept this will only get you so far.

-In 2020 and 2021 the UK house price continued to rise as the months went one, the use of the Stamp Duty holiday to keep the market moving during COVID only added uncertainty on the best time to move or buy.
+In 2020 and 2021, the UK house price continued to rise as the months went on; using the Stamp Duty holiday to keep the market moving during COVID only added uncertainty on the best time to move or buy.

-Even now the scheme has ended the average house price in the UK continues to rise, and experts believe in 2022 house prices will increase a further 5%.
-The rapid growth means that if you are planning to buy next year it may be more effective to accept that you can never really beat the market.
+The rapid growth means that if you plan to buy next year, it may be more effective to accept that you can never really beat the market.

 Ensure you understand all the costs and your potential restrictions

-Furthermore, while borrowing has become easier when compared to the original peak of COVID 19 many providers are still capping LVT at around 80-85%.
+Furthermore, while borrowing has become more accessible compared to the original peak of COVID-19, many providers are still capping LVT at around 80-85%.

-Again first-time buyers will likely have a much easier time finding a new home when compared to current homeowners.
-The added Stamp Duty is not applied on most house sales for first-time buyers, which is a key cost to consider when buying a home.
+The added Stamp Duty is only applied to some house sales for first-time buyers, a crucial cost to consider when buy a home.
 Rates vary depending on your purchase price and area.

 Read Also: